Netflix is Making TV Shows and Movies on THE CHRONICLES OF NARNIA

 Lewis’ genius is due in part to the fact that he fashioned the biblical narrative in a manner where people would be attracted to the truth.
 Lewis is quoted saying, “ Everything began with images; a faun carrying an umbrella, a queen on a sledge, a magnificent lion.
 At first, there wasn’t anything Christian about them; that element pushed itself in of its own accord.”

 In recent months, Netflix has released a variety of inappropriate and blasphemous shows that mock Christianity.
 Please pray that this new development would help to change Netflix’s tune and honor C.S.
 Lewis’ work.

 For interesting and important insights into The Lion, The Witch and The Wardrobe and the entire Chronicles of Narnia series as well as C.S.
 Lewis, read NARNIA BECKONS by Dr. Ted Baehr.
 Dr. Baehr was the President of the Ministry that produced The Lion, The Witch and The Wardrobe for CBS Television in 1979 and 1980.
 That TV production had 37 million viewers and won a prime time Emmy Award.

 For more updates on this, keep checking back Movieguide®.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!